stephane-caron/fip-walkgen/README.md

 ```

 If you already have [pymanoid](https://github.com/stephane-caron/pymanoid)
-installed on your system, be sure that its version matches that of the
+installed on your system, make sure that its version matches that of the
 submodule.

 ## Questions?